abhinav-gg/ConnectFour/docs/bot-system-documentation.md

 ---

-*This documentation covers the complete bot system implementation as of October 2025.
-For updates or questions, refer to the development team.*
+*This documentation covers the complete bot system implementation including **[BOT LOGIC]** disconnection and timer handling as of October 2025.
+All sections marked with **[BOT LOGIC]** contain new functionality for debugging purposes.*